christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Endnotes (Chapter 2)

 (a) Mark Antony (the Neos-Dionysos) was either Ptolemy of Cyprus, a brother of Ptolemy XII Auletes (Auletes name adapts well to the Parthian Orodes (II?))
 Neos Dionysos (Cleopatra’s father) aka Polemon I of Pontus aka King Herod aka Tiberius Claudius Nero aka Phraates IV of Parthia, or he was Ptolemy XII Auletes himself.
 Meaning that she married her father.
 She was previously married to two of her brothers and her uncle as listed above.
 This is how incestuous this family was.
+Or was Ptolemy XIV (Cleopatra's father) also Ptolemy X Alexander I and Mark Antiny was her uncle?
+Ptolemy XII Auletes (Cleopatra's father) is a likely candidate for being Ptolemy X Alexander I, king of Egypt.

 (b) Other suspected aliases of Ptolemy X Alexander II/Asander/Julius Caesar: Idumean Antipater, Parthian Artavasdes (Greek Alex = Persian Arta) who was the brother of Tigranes II, and the Hasmonean Alexander II (son of king Aristobulus II son of Jannaeus Alexander also the nephew and son-in-law of king/high-priest Hyrcanus II.
 Also, Julius = Janneus?
 Or Janneus (Yannai) is related to the Roman name Gaius?)